fyxme/OperatorsKit/README.md

 # OperatorsKit
 This repository contains a collection of Beacon Object Files (BOFs) that integrate with Cobalt Strike.

+> Note: This fork is an updated version which includes improvements to certain bofs such as finding the network share path to NETWORK mapped drives.

 ## Kit content
 The following tools are currently in the OperatorsKit: